• Skip to main content

 preserve a carved pumpkin

 I know it is only September, but October and Halloween are just around the corner.
-When I was young I felt like Halloween was just a holiday that kids got excited about.

 How To Preserve A Carved Pumpkin